millersplanet/millersplanet/README.md

 -  Passionate about Data Analysis, with a focus on the Finance sector, especially customer-related data.
 -  Currently exploring ML, Time Series Analysis, and Database Engineering.
+-  Recently found out I'm also interested in FE...working on
 -  📫 Feel free to reach out: frommillersplanet@gmail.com

 <!---